davconde/cloud2mesh/README.md

 Enabling `PROCESS` will produce the meshes of all the clouds in the "clouds/" directory.
 By setting a path to a cloud in `SINGLE_FILENAME` only that file will be processed.

 After adjusting settings, run the [`main.py`](main.py) script.
 Outputs are stored in individual folders in the "clouds/" directory.

+## Import in Unreal Engine
+Follow [this tutorial](https://youtu.be/wVfMSwYk-V8) to visualize the output textured meshes in Unreal Engine.